-If you plan to host a film project at your property, you will become an ambassador from your community to the production company, your neighbors and the community at large.
+If you plan to host a film project at your property, you could become an ambassador of the community to the production company, with benefits and inconveniences for neighbors and the community at large.
 By encouraging the production team to treat the community with care, you can help ensure that the filming experience is positive for everyone and that productions will be welcomed in the future.
 When hosting film projects in a neighborhood or business district, residents and merchants should do their part to be good neighbors.

 Neighbors' concerns should be addressed quickly to ensure the shoot goes smoothly and that it will be a positive experience for everyone involved.

 Every effort should be made to ensure that production company members do not unnecessarily disturb your neighbors.

 It is a good idea to introduce yourself to your neighbors to increase rapport and personally notify them that filming will be taking place at your property or place of business.
 Many jurisdictions require notification prior to filming taking place as part of the permitting process.

 Discuss the company's planned activities and parking plans prior to the shoot.
 Convey any concerns voiced by your neighbors to the production company.
 This will help avoid problems like blocked access to driveways that can cause ill will between neighbors.